authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 If an MUA has a BIMI-compliant mail store, and no appropriate flag is set, the MUA SHOULD ignore the BIMI-Location header.

 If a mail store ingests a message from another mail store through some other means, the ingesting mail store may or may not set the protocol-specific BIMI flag when it pulls down the relayed message.
 If it trusts the other mail store, it may simply set the same flag.
-Or, it may re-evaluae BIMI policy and requirements, create or replace the BIMI-Location header, and set its own flag appropriately.
+Or, it may re-evaluate BIMI policy and requirements, create or replace the BIMI-Location header, and set its own flag appropriately.
 Or, it may simply choose not to set the flag at all.

 Security Considerations   {#security-considerations}
 ===================